Skip to main content

 • provide ongoing support and supervision to the manual handling key trainers

-• be available as a source of expert, specialist advice to managers, staff and manual handling key trainers in the workplace
+• be available as a source of expert, specialist advice to managers, colleagues and manual handling key trainers in the workplace

 • assist managers to undertake manual handling risk assessments and training needs analysis where new services or service models are developed, or where new systems and tasks are introduced